PouyaPour/php-html-parser/README.md

 ## Installing PHP Html Parser

 This package can be found on packagist and is best loaded using composer.
 We support php 5.0, 7.0.
-The recommended way to install Guzzle is through [Composer](https://getcomposer.org/).
+The recommended way to install Php-Html-Parser is through [Composer](https://getcomposer.org/).

 **composer.phar**
 ```